Dufferin Parish, New Brunswick

+Dufferin is a geographic parish in Charlotte County, New Brunswick, Canada, located east of St. Stephen.

+For governance purposes, the entire parish is part of the town of the Municipal District of St. Stephen, which is a member of the Southwest New Brunswick Service Commission.

-Dufferin is a civil parish in Charlotte County, New Brunswick, Canada, located east of St. Stephen.
-It comprises a single local service district (LSD), which is a member of the Southwest New Brunswick Service Commission (SNBSC).
+Prior to the 2023 governance reform, it comprised a single local service district (LSD), which was a member of the Southwest New Brunswick Service Commission (SNBSC).

 The Census subdivision of the same name shares the parish's boundaries.

 Origin of name

 The parish was named for the Earl of Dufferin, who was Governor General of Canada at time.

 History

 Dufferin was erected in 1873 from Saint Stephen Parish.